magepeopleteam/ecab-taxi-booking-manager/readme.txt

 == Frequently Asked Questions ==

+= Q.Is an API key required? =
+Yes, you need to obtain a Google Maps API key.
+Follow the instructions in the plugin settings to set up and enter your API key.

+= Q.How do I get a Google Maps API key? =
+Visit the [Google Cloud Console](https://console.cloud.google.com/), create a project, enable the Google Maps JavaScript API, and generate an API key.

-= Q.Is Ecab Taxi Manager for WooCommerce Free? =
+= Is Ecab Taxi Manager for WooCommerce Free? =
 A. Yes!
 Ecab Taxi Manager for WooCommerce is free.

 You can check the demo of this plugin from here: